Angel43v3r/AD340-Assignment-TheDynamicDataExplorer/README.md

     - This project uses **Expo** to build and run the app on Android and iOS devices.
     - It simplifies setup by handling native configuration and build tools automatically

-- **Android Studio** (Optional)
-    - **Android Studio** is required to run the app on an Android emulator or a physical device.
-    - It provides the Android SDK, emulator, and build tools needed for React Native development.
-    - You can download from the [Android Studio official website](https://developer.android.com/studio).

 - **Expo Go** (Optional)
     - **Expo Go** is a mobile app that allows you to quickly preview and test React Native apps on your physical device.
     - It is useful for rapid development without needing a full Android or iOS build setup.